 Today’s post is written by Adam Minakowski, an archives technician who works with researchers in College Park.

-Opening a box of records in the Textual Research Room at Archives II, you expect to file folders stuffed with typed or handwritten documents.
+Opening a box of records in the Textual Research Room at the National Archives at College Park, you expect to find folders stuffed with typed or handwritten documents.
 Sure, you’ll sometimes encounter log books, photos, and maps, but these are still paper-based records.
-You certainly don’t expect to find an envelope contained wires and objects with a shape and size similar to a car’s cigarette lighter like the ones pictured below.
+You certainly don’t expect to find an envelope containing wires and objects with a shape and size similar to a car’s cigarette lighter like the ones pictured below.